jazg97/BloodAnalyzerSoftware/README.md

 ## User Guide

 There are two options to access the program.
-You can run the program 'GUI.py' from the command line or opening the executable.
+You can run the program 'GUI.py' from the command line or open the executable.
+These are the main sections and features accesible in the program.

-First, you can modify and adapt the provided codes (./code), and run everything from terminal as a minimal version.
-Additionally, you can just run the executable GUI provided in the repository and explore your dataset.

-These are some common usage examples.

 ### 1) Start new analysis